 Contact us and we’ll explain what you’re entitled to and how to proceed.
 We will provide a written opinion on your query, which you will receive within 48 hours.

-Tip: Have you become a sole trader and are wondering what information about you will be publicly available in the trade register?
+Have you become a sole trader and are wondering what information about you will be publicly available in the trade register?
 Do you need to apply for registration and how can you change some incorrect or outdated information?
 We have looked at all of this in our article on what the Trade Register is and what it is for.

-If you want your business to be considered a secondary activity, you must report this information to your health insurance company and the Social Security Administration.
+If you want your business activity to be considered secondary, you must report this information to your health insurance company and the Social Security Administration.
 This is very important for determining the amount of the advance payments, which are significantly lower for secondary self-employment and may not even be set for the first year of business.
 The very fact that you are an employed person and that you will carry out this employment in parallel with your gainful activity is essential for your activity to be considered secondary.
 It is therefore irrelevant whether you work full-time or part-time.

 Our team of experienced attorneys will help you solve any legal issue.
 Within 24 hours we’ll evaluate your situation and suggest a step-by-step solution, including all costs.
 The price for this proposal is only CZK 690, and this is refunded to you when you order service from us.